lanasoskic/javascript-projects/README.md

 **Project 4: Mapty**

-Mapty is a project used for practicing the usage of APIs such as Geolocation and localStorage, as well as the open-source JavaScript library for interactive maps created by [Leaflet](https://leafletjs.com/).
+Mapty is a project used for practicing OOP and the usage of APIs such as Geolocation and localStorage, as well as the open-source JavaScript library for interactive maps created by [Leaflet](https://leafletjs.com/).

 #### Usage: